Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 3. Read Children’s Books as a Class

 Books help us teach students a new topic or area of focus.
-When it comes to creating a calm classroom, share books with characters that learn to self-manage or the journey they went on to where they are now.
+To create a calm classroom, share books with characters who learn to self-manage or describe their journey to where they are now.

 Self-Regulation Mentor Texts